Who Is Dr. Velwetina—Really? What Is My Story?

 The mask exists not as concealment, but as incubation.
 It is also there to protect all those who choose to step into her world.
 Like the chrysalis of a butterfly, this phase shelters a process that is already alive with change — even if, from the outside, it still appears veiled.

 Within this protected space, participants are free to explore desire, vulnerability, creativity, and self-reflection without fear of judgment, labeling, or premature exposure.
-In this sense, the mask does not hide truth.
-It makes truth possible.

-The apparent contradiction between openness and concealment dissolves here:

-the mission is public, the transformation is collective, but the inner process remains sovereign.
+The apparent contradiction between openness and concealment dissolves here: the mission is public, the transformation is collective, but the inner process remains sovereign.

 The mask ensures that no one is reduced to a name, a face, or a former identity.
 What matters is not who someone is outside the ritual space — but what they experience within it.

 And like every chrysalis, this state is not permanent.
 When the time arrives, the mask will fall — not as a revelation forced by curiosity, but as the natural completion of inner growth.

+By then, those who have walked alongside me will no longer need protection in the same way.
 They will be ready to be seen — not as exposed individuals, but as integrated selves.

 Until that moment, the mask stands not as a barrier, but as a bridge.